-This recipe makes four side dish sized servings, but you can bulk it up and make it a meal by adding a chopped hard boiled egg (or topping with a fried egg, like I did), adding some chopped fresh tomatoes (or sun dried), or even crumbling some bacon over top.
+This Garlic Parmesan Kale Pasta recipe makes four side dish sized servings, but you can bulk it up and make it a meal by adding a chopped hard boiled egg (or topping with a fried egg, like I did), adding some chopped fresh tomatoes (or sun dried), or even crumbling some bacon over top.
 This is just a starting point and it can go in about a million different directions.
 Have fun with it!

 Garlic Parmesan Kale Pasta

-- 2 Tbsp olive oil $0.32
+- 2 Tbsp olive oil $0.26

-- 2 Tbsp butter $0.30
+- 2 Tbsp butter $0.27

 - 2 cloves garlic, minced $0.16

-- salt & pepper $0.05
+- Pinch salt and pepper $0.05

-- pinch red pepper flakes (optional) $0.05
+- Pinch red pepper flakes (optional) $0.03

-- Tear the kale leaves from the woody stems and tear them into small 1 to 2-inch pieces.
+Pull the kale leaves from the woody stems and tear them into small 1 to 2-inch pieces.
 Rinse the torn kale well in a colander under cool, running water and allow it to drain.

 While the pasta is cooking, add the olive oil, butter, and minced garlic to another large pot or skillet.
-Cook over medium heat for 2-3 minutes, or until the garlic is soft and fragrant.
+Cook over medium heat for 1-2 minutes, or until the garlic is soft and fragrant.
 Add the kale and continue to sauté until the kale has wilted and has turned a deep green color (about 5-7 minutes).
 Turn the heat off.

-- Add the drained pasta to the pot with the sautéed kale.
+Add the drained pasta to the pot with the sautéed kale.
 Toss the pasta and kale together.
 Allow them to cool to the point that steam is no longer rising from the pot.
 You want the pasta warm, but not hot enough to melt the Parmesan.

-- Season the pasta and kale with salt and freshly cracked pepper to your liking.
+Season the pasta and kale with salt and freshly cracked pepper to your liking.
 Add the grated Parmesan cheese and toss to coat.
 Add a pinch of red pepper flakes over top if desired.

 Step by Step Photos

 Add 2 Tbsp butter, 2 Tbsp oil, and 2 cloves minced garlic to a large pot or skillet.
-I like to us a pot with tall-ish sides so that the kale doesn’t spill out as I try to stir it.
+I like to us a pot with tall sides so that the kale doesn’t spill out as I try to stir it.
 Sauté the garlic over medium heat for a couple minutes, or just until it becomes soft and really fragrant (it should smell like the best garlic bread you’ve ever laid your nostrils on).

 Add the kale and continue to sauté until the kale wilts down and is a really beautiful deep jade green.
 When I first put the kale in the pot it pretty much filled it up to the top, but it wilts down pretty quickly.
 This was after about 5 minutes.
 Turn the heat off after it’s wilted.

 By now your pasta has finished cooking and you can let it drain in a colander.
 Let it cool for just a minute., then add it to the pot with the kale and toss them together.
-Also let it rest a few minutes here until it cools to the point where no steam is coming off of the pasta.
+Let them rest for a few minutes here until it cools to the point where no steam is coming off of the pasta.
 You want the pasta to be warm, but not so hot that the Parmesan melts into it and disappears.
 Use this time to season the pasta and kale with salt and pepper.
 I just sprinkle some on as if it was my dinner plate, give it a toss, taste, then add more if needed.